“They light a candle in the church each time they visit”

 Anastasia is highly educated, and is a trained teacher.
 She worked with Turkish Cypriots before the war broke out in 1974.
 She was devastated when the Turkish Cypriots of Polis Chrysochous left the village; however she recalls that ten Turkish Cypriot families moved back to Polis Chrysochous after the war and she was the children’s school teacher.
 The Greek-Cypriot state school that she taught at – Gymnasium Polis Chrysochous – “accepted everyone”.
 Not only were there Greek- and Turkish-Cypriot school children, there were also Syrians, Kurds, Afghans, Germans and Brits who attended the school.
 She told me, with her hand on her heart, that she loved her Turkish Cypriot students as much as her Greek Cypriot students, and that she does not recall the Turkish Cypriot children encountering any bullying or discrimination while they were at the school post-war.

 Later that day I interviewed Paraskivou in Polis Chrysochous.
 I had met her son Dimitri many, many times, as he was the owner of Savva’s café – a place that my family and I have eaten at on around 20 occasions.
-I asked my husband to speak to Dimitri in Greek and ask him whether he knew any Greek Cypriots to interview in the village; however he was reluctant to do so.
-Dimitri looked at me and smiled.
-“Tell me” he said.
-So I asked him the question in English.
-“Yes, my you can interview my mother!” he said, and called her to let her know that we would be visiting.
+I explained my project and asked Dimitri whether he knew any Greek Cypriots who I could interview in the village; he seemed reluctant to refer me to anyone, and I was disappointed.
+Then he looked at me and smiled.
+“Tell me,” he said.
+I gave him more details, told him how I was interviewing Greek Cypriots from the village, and also locating Turkish Cypriot refugees who had grown up in Polis Chrysochous, to compare their stories of the past.
+Dimitri decided: “Yes, my you can interview my mother!”
+He called her to let her know that my interpreter and I would be visiting.
 He then drew me a map of how to find her house.
 We left straight away!

 As we arrived at her house we saw an open door with an elderly man having a siesta.
-We entered another room and found Paraskivou there, she woke her husband up and then we sat down to do the interview.
-Paraskivou looked at us and said, “The aspro (white) and the mavri (black)” – referring to James and I. Then she fed us!
+We entered another room and found Paraskivou there.
+She woke her husband and then we sat down to do the interview.
+But first Paraskivou fed us!

 Paraskivou was born in 1936 in Prothromi, a village next to Polis Chrysochous.
 She embraces the same identity that she felt as a child, that of being a Cypriot.
 Paraskivou does not identify with mainland Greece, nor is she very religious, so she maintains a national identity over an ethnic or religious one.